philhagen/sof-elk/README.md

 ![alt tag](https://raw.githubusercontent.com/philhagen/sof-elk/master/lib/sof-elk_logo_sm.png)

-This repository contains the configuration and support files for the SANS FOR572 Logstash VM Appliance.
-More details about the pre-packaged VM are available here: <http://for572.com/logstash-readme>.
+This repository contains the configuration and support files for the SANS FOR572 SOF-ELK VM Appliance.
+More details about the pre-packaged VM are available here: <http://for572.com/sof-elk-readme>.

 **Branches:**